nreHieW/nrehiew.github.io/content/blog/long_context/index.md

 </div>
 <br>

-In this post, I discuss the current state of long context evaluation, outline what makes a good long context benchmark, and introduce a new benchmark—LongCodeEdit.
+In this post, I will show why this discrepency exists by looking at existing long context benchmarks.
+I will then discuss what makes a good long context benchmark and introduce a new benchmark—LongCodeEdit.

 ## Existing Long Context Evaluation